How animals inspire aircraft design

-COM-BAT, which resembles a bat, flies on solar energy and has a camera on the front.
-More discreet than a conventional drone or UAV, its purpose is to gather information for the US Army.
+COM-BAT, which has a design inspired by a bat, flies on solar energy and has a camera on the front.
+More discreet than a conventional drone or UAV, its mission is to gather information for the US Army.

-Animals have not only inspired the aircraft designers.
+Animals have not only inspired aircraft design, but ground transport too.

 Japan is well known for the efficiency of its trains.
 The Shinkansen is the high speed train system, and its 700 series design was directly inspired by the Kingfisher.

-By equipping their trains with a beak-shaped nose, similar to the kingfisher, the researchers were able to alter the air pressure at the exit of the tunnels, and reduce noise.
+By equipping their trains with a beak-shaped nose, similar to the Kingfisher’s, the researchers were able to alter the air pressure at the exit of the tunnels, and reduce noise.